-At Leigh Law we prefer to communicate by email in order to save our time and your money.
+At Lion Legal we prefer to communicate by email in order to protect the client with a paper trail, use our time and your money most effectively.
 We will address what will happen next, what you should be doing in the meanwhile, and when you’ll hear from us again.

 The Judge Doesn’t Want To Hear Every Issue